ElVit/hassio-addons/rclone-conf/README.md

 ## About

-A simple addon that uses Rsync.
+A simple addon that uses Rclone.
 Rclone is a command-line program to manage files on cloud storage.

 This addon is for advanced users and requires knowledge of how rsync works.